 Since attraction queues are about the worst place for distancing in a theme park, look for Disney to use the Virtual Queue system much more.
 This is a sort of ride reservation system that can be used from the My Disney Experience app and allows guests to wait in line, without actually getting in line.

-This should be a big help in keeping big lines from forming in the queues and helping Disney control just how many people are entering at one time.
+Disney is using boarding passes for Rise of the Resistance already, and if they continue rolling it out to other attractions, it could be a big help in keeping big lines from forming in the queues and helping Disney control just how many people are entering at one time.

 We have much more on its impact and what attractions might use it in our Guide to Disney’s Virtual Queue and Boarding Groups.